luizalabs/lasier/README.md

 > For `async` circuit breaker, lasier works with that same interface however with async syntax, f.ex: `async def set(self, key=str, value=int, timeout=Optional[int])`

-So you can use any cache/storage that respects that interface, f.ex the [django caches object](https://docs.djangoproject.com/en/3.0/topics/cache/)
+So you can use any cache/storage that respects that interface.

 ### Adapters
 If you'll use Lasier with [redis-py](https://github.com/andymccurdy/redis-py) as cache, you can use `lasier.adapters.caches.redis.RedisAdapter`